tonyguesswho/DRFPollApi/README.md

 # DRFPollApi
-Polls API in Django Rest Framework
+Polls API in Django Rest Framework and Postgres